Bouncer: United Kingdom

+Licenses must be renewed every three years, and as of 2023, additional license-linked training must be taken.

+Licensed door supervisors must wear the licence (often worn on the upper arm) whilst on duty.
+This led to the common misconception that door supervisors are legally obliged to show their ID to members of the public upon request; in reality, in order to protect their identities from aggressive clients they only have to present ID to police and licensing authorities.
+The 2010 UK quango reforms includes the SIA amongst many other quangos the coalition government intended to be disbanded, ostensibly on the overall grounds of cost, despite the SIA being essentially self-funding via licence payments.

 Australia

 In Australia, bouncers are required to be legally licensed as crowd controllers.
 Licensing varies across the states and territories, and a crowd controller needs to apply under the Mutual Recognition Scheme to work in another state, having their license formally recognised by the state they wish to work in.
 In Queensland, these licenses require the undertaking of a security provider course, which teaches the licensee techniques in physical restraints, use of force, conflict negotiation and deescalation, first-aid and CPR, and details the legal requirements and obligations of the crowd controller.

 Canada

 In Canada, bouncers have the right to use reasonable force to expel intoxicated or aggressive patrons.
 First, the patron must be asked to leave the premises.
 If the patron refuses to leave, the bouncer can use reasonable force to expel the patron.
 This guideline has been upheld in a number of court cases.
 Under the definition of 'reasonable force', "it is perfectly acceptable [for the bouncer] to grab a patron’s arm to remove the patron from the premises".
 However, "Only in situations where employees reasonably believe that the conduct of the patron puts them in danger can they inflict harm on a patron and then only to the extent that such force is necessary for self defence".

 In the Newfoundland and Labrador capital of Saint John's, certification of doormen is voluntary.
 Some establishments require a "doorman's certificate", provided by the St. Johns Fire Department, that deals with Fire Code.
 This process requires answering test questions that apply to fire code for the most part, and a basic understanding of the criminal code as it applies to drug use and the use of force.
-Unfortunately it does not cover the Use of Force Model for all Canadian citizens. including law enforcement, which states that an assault is considered a crime covered by "citizens arrest" under Canadian law.
+It does not cover the Use of Force Model for all Canadian citizens. including law enforcement, which states that an assault is considered a crime covered by "citizens arrest" under Canadian law.
 Other municipalities in the province have no training.
 Municipal or provincial governance does not exist at the time of this publishing.

 In British Columbia, door staff security (bouncers) are required to become certified under the Ministry of Public Safety and Solicitor General Office.
 The course called BST (Basic Security Training) is a 40-hour program that covers law, customer service, and other issue related to security operation.